Obtaining a three-wheeled motorcycle licence (Class 6E)

 - hold a valid Class 5 (passenger vehicle) licence

-- successfully complete the Road Safety Education Program – Operating a Three-Wheeled Motorcycle driving course at a driving school recognized by the SAAQ
+- successfully complete a motorcycle driving course at a driving school recognized by the SAAQ

 If you only hold a Class 5 learner’s licence or probationary licence, you are not eligible to obtain a Class 6E licence.